ArctosDB/documentation-wiki/_documentation/dataentry.markdown

 Simply set one ID type to "carry."
 The accompanying value can be set to behave as desired.
 Other_ids are only loaded when value is not empty; leaving an unaccompanied type for some records is not problematic.

+### Enter discipline-specific attributes

+Select an appropriate "helper" under customize.
+Note that these simply push values to the standard form; "standard" values can be further enhanced individually before saving.